mztrk/case-injury-classifier/README.md

 # Injury Incident Classifier

-For the deliverables please check notebooks/Safety_Incident_EDA_Model_Mustafa.ipynb.
+For the deliverables please check Safety_Incident_EDA_Model_Mustafa.ipynb.

 ## Project Overview
 This project aims to build a machine learning model that predicts whether an airline safety incident report describes an injury-related event (1) or not (0).
 The model is trained on textual descriptions of safety incidents.